pawelmhm/pawelmhm.github.io/_posts/2016-07-01-twisted-http2.markdown

 Our website will serve content over HTTPS.
 While HTTP2 protocol itself does not require TLS, most client implementations (especially mainstream browsers) do require HTTPS.
 This means we need to start building our website with getting self signed certificates for local development.
-To generate sample self signed certificate you need to run following command:
+To generate self signed certificate you need to run following command:

 {% highlight bash %}
 # generate private key